Oxytetracycline: Medical uses

-The standard dose is 250–500 mg six-hourly by mouth.
+The standard dose is 250 to 500 mg every six hours by mouth.
 In particularly severe infections, this dose may be increased accordingly.
-Occasionally, oxytetracycline is given by intramuscular injection or topically in the form of creams, ophthalmic ointments or eye drops.
+Occasionally, oxytetracycline is given by intramuscular injection or topically in the form of creams, ophthalmic ointments, or eye drops.

 Side effects

 Side effects are mainly gastrointestinal and photosensitive allergic reactions common to the tetracycline antibiotics group.
-It can also damage calcium-rich organs, such as teeth and bones, although this is very rare.
-It sometimes causes nasal cavities to erode; quite commonly, the BNF suggests, because of this, tetracyclines should not be used to treat pregnant or lactating women and children under 12 except in certain conditions where it has been approved by a specialist because there are no obvious substitutes.
+It can damage calcium-rich organs, such as teeth and bones, although this is very rare.
+It sometimes causes nasal cavities to erode; because of this, tetracyclines should not be used to treat pregnant or lactating women and children under age twelve except in certain conditions where it has been approved by a specialist because there are no obvious substitutes.
 Candidiasis (thrush) is not uncommon following treatment with broad-spectrum antibiotics.